ror-community/ror-site/content/blog/test.md

 thumb = "/img/blog/"
 images = ['/img/blog/']
 author = ""
-description = "This is the description."
+description = "This is the blog post description."
 +++

 This is the blog post text.